Frederick Ferdinand Schafer Painting Catalog

 4. Legends and Myths about Frederick F. Schafer

-Biographical sketches and other sources include some stories for which there is not very good evidence one way or another.
+Biographical sketches and other sources include some stories for which there is no compelling evidence one way or another.
 In this list, those that seem plausible are identified as legends; those that seem implausible are identified as myths.

-1. Crocker mentor and grubstake (legend).
-An anonymous typescriptnote 1 found in the files of Craigdarroch Castle, Victoria, B.C., reports that
+An anonymous typescript1 found in the files of Craigdarroch Castle, Victoria, B.C., reports that

 ...San Francisco people appear to have been his patrons...the well known Mr. Crocker of that city (Crocker Bank, etc.) was a mentor and grubstaked him on painting trips to the Sierras.